seattle-javascript-401d25/15-BinaryTree/README.md

 * Write tests for your `GET` route by making Superagent requests

 ####  Documentation
 If you are going to make an Express API for this lab for the bonus, follow the standard guideline of previous Labs 11-14 for proper API documentation.
-Please include Big Oh space and time complexity for traversal of your binary tree.
+Please include Big Oh time complexity for traversal of your binary tree.

 Otherwise, please explain how a user should execute your code and run your tests if someone else were to clone down this repo.
-Please include Big Oh space and time complexity for traversal of your binary tree.
+Please include Big Oh time complexity for traversal of your binary tree.